 The Area and Location

-Electric lines are underground.
+Underground electric lines.
 Pine trees cover the area with occasional meadows and grass land valleys.
 The homes in the area are on five to 35 acre parcels with county maintained roads (including winter snow removal).
 The homes are mostly custom built in the $130,000 to $1,000,000+ price range.
 There are a few newer modular homes but no mobile homes.

-The house sits on a slightly sloped, northern side of a pine-forested hill above a meadow know as Antelope Valley, which is what the subdivision is named.
+The house sits on a slightly sloped, northern side of a pine-forested hill above Antelope Valley, which is what the subdivision is named.
 The house’s interior is 1200 sq. ft., and is 1400 sq., ft. on the exterior (keep in mind the straw-bale walls are 20” deep with stucco coat).
 It has two hexagon (bay-front type) entrances; therefore, the dimensions and sq. footage will be approximate and vary slightly.
 If viewed as two sections perpendicular to each other and sharing a common wall, the house exterior dimensions are 30’ x 25’ and 30’ x 21’, plus an 8’ x 8’ rear entry mud-room and a spacious loft over half one section.